dotnet/csharplang/proposals/low-level-struct-improvements.md

 The semantics of this attribute, and how it impacts span safety rules, are described [above](#ref-fields-escape)

 #### DoesNotEscape
 One source of repeated friction in low level code is the default escape for parameters is permissive.
-They are *safe-to-escape* to the *calling method* and in the case of `ref` parameters also *ref-safe-to-escape* to the *calling method*.
-These are sensible defaults because it lines up with the coding patterns of .NET as a whole.
-In low level code though there is a larger use of `ref` and `ref struct` and these defaults can cause friction with other parts of the span safet rules.
+They are *safe-to-escape* to the *calling method*.
+This is a sensible defaults because it lines up with the coding patterns of .NET as a whole.
+In low level code though there is a larger use of  and `ref struct` and this default can cause friction with other parts of the span safety rules.

 The main friction point occurs because of the following constraint around method invocations: